iiif-prezi/osullivan/README.md

 >   "@type": "sc:Canvas"
 > }
 ```
-This all needs tidying up.
+This all needs a bit of tidying up, finishing , and refactoring, so expect it to change.